The Legend of Zelda Skyward Sword Wiki Page Info

-After a long journey and many challenges, the Gate of Time is activated and proceeds to take Link away to an era far away, shortly after the Goddess had sealed away the Demon King, Demise, and sent Skyloft heavenward with the suriving humans and the sacred power.
-Link meets with Zelda who reveals to him that she is the mortal reincarnate of the Goddess Hylia and apologizes to Link for the Goddess using him to try and bring about the destruction of Demise, the Imprisoned.
-The Goddess Hylia blesses the Master Sword with the power of the Goddess causing it to take on its true form.
-She tells Link that she must remain in a deep sleep to keep Demise within his seal.
-The Goddess seals herself into a crystal and instructs link to track down the Triforce and use it to destroy Demise so that Zelda and the Goddess will be able to wake up in their own time.
-Link goes back to the present to try and learn about the whereabouts of the Triforce.
+The young hero is able to finally activate the second Gate of Time and is taken to an era long gone, shortly after the Goddess had sealed away the Demon King known as Demise and sent her people heavenward with the sacred power, creating Skyloft.
+He meets with Zelda, who explains her true purpose as a mortal reincarnation of the Goddess Hylia; she apologizes to Link for, as Hylia, trying to use him for orchestrate the utter destruction of Demise.
+She blesses the Master Sword, allowing it to take on its true form before telling Link that she must seal herself away in a deep sleep to keep Demise imprisoned within his own seal.
+She urges Link to find and use the Triforce to destroy Demise so that she will be able to wake up in their own time.
+He returns to the Present to find clues on where to find the Triforce.

 The Golden Power